 - acne (spots) – especially when used on the face in teenagers

 - increased hair growth

-In some cases of atopic eczema, your GP may refer you to a specialist in treating skin conditions (dermatologist).
-You may be referred if:
+In some cases, your GP may refer you to a specialist in treating skin conditions (dermatologist).

 - your GP is not sure what type of eczema you have

-- treatment is not controlling your eczema
+- normal treatment isn't controlling your eczema

-A dermatologist may offer the following treatments:
+A dermatologist may be able to offer the following:

 - very strong topical corticosteroids

 - bandages or wet wraps